Alannah Hernandez, MA

 She is the faculty advisor to the Latino Student Union and students working on their senior projects.
 For more than 20 years, Professor Hernandez has taught Spanish to English speakers and English to Spanish speakers.
 She has also trained undergraduate students in medical Spanish, so they could perform Service Learning projects at medical clinics.

 Professor Hernandez annually attends the Kentucky Foreign Language Conference as a presenter or chair panel, as well as the Midwest Modern Language Association as a presenter.
 She has been a member of Concordia’s faculty since 2007.

-- BA, English literature, University of Puerto Rico
+- BA, English and Education, University of Puerto Rico

 - “The Long and Winding Road From the Old World to the New: Vampire Migrations in Carmen Boullosa’s Isabel” at "Vampires: Myths of the Past and the Future," at the University of London.
 Prof. Hernandez also chaired a panel at this conference entitled “Vampires of the Future.”